GatoGraphQL/ExtensionStarter/README.md

 ## Multi-Monorepo Commands

-To retrieve the list of all Composer commands available in the monorepo, run:
+Retrieve the list of all Composer commands available in the monorepo:

 ```bash
 composer list
 ```

-This will print:
+This will print the monorepo commands (among other ones):

 ```
 analyse                              Run PHPStan static analysis of the code